-Welcome to another issue of Clojure weekly, my small routine blog contribution to the Clojure sphere!
-These are just a few links, normally 4/5 urls, pointing at articles, documentation, screencasts, podcasts or anything else that attracts my attention.
-I add a small comment so you can decide if you want to look at the whole thing or not.
+Welcome to another issue of Clojure weekly, my small routinely contribution to the Clojure sphere!
+I was somehow longer commenting this time, but normally these are just a few links pointing at articles, documentation, screencasts, podcasts or anything else that attracts my attention.
 That’s it, enjoy!

 Episode 5 – Colin JonesFunctional Geekery | Functional Geekery Here’s another episode from the Functional Geekery series that I like.
 A few things I didn’t know about Colin Jones: he’s the creator of Clojure Koans and REPL-y, the REPL I use every time I type lein repl (that is every day).
 I think the episode gives you an example of a successful path to “Clojure enlightenment” through some of the craftsmanship principles: Colin (who’s not coming from a programming background) used clojure koans as a learning tool as well as providing the rest of the community with a great learning resource.
 REPL-y is a simple contributions that makes a lot of difference in everyday programming.
 He did not stop at Clojure: learning other FP languages (like Haskell) will give you part of the background to understand Clojure (Rich Hickey borrowed from Haskell as well as many other interesting languages while designing Clojure).
 He’s working on another great contribution, co-authoring a book on macros for Pragmatic Press.
 Overall a pleasant listening with many episodes links to follow right after.